 Row 1: dc in 4th ch from the hook, dc in each of next 4 chains, *skip 2 ch, dc in each of next 5 chains, ch 2, dc in each of next 5 chains*, repeat *-* until you reach the last 7 chains.
-For the last 7 chains: skip 2 ch, dc in each next 4 chains and crochet 2 dc in the last chain.
+For the last 7 chains: skip 2 ch, dc in each next 4 chains, and crochet 2 dc in the last chain.

-Row 2: ch 3 (count as a double crochet), dc in the same stitch, dc in each next 4 stitches; *skip 2 stitches, dc in each next 5 stitches (the 5th dc is in the ch space), ch 2, dc in the same ch space, dc in next 4 stitches*.
+Row 2: ch 3 (count as double crochet stitch), dc in the same stitch, dc in each next 4 stitches; *skip 2 stitches, dc in each next 5 stitches (the 5th dc is in the ch space), ch 2, dc in the same ch space, dc in next 4 stitches*.
 Repeat *-* until you reach the last 7 stitches and crochet: skip 2 stitches, dc in each next 4 stitches, 2 dc in the last stitch.

 Repeat the pattern from row 2 until you reach the desired length.